twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/usage.md

 `chezmoi merge` will open a merge tool to resolve differences between the source state, target state, and destination state.
 Copy the changes you want to keep in to the source state.

+## Can I store/share my shell history with chezmoi?

+Not easily. chezmoi's only shared state between machines is your git repo, and creating a commit every time a command is entered would quickly become cumbersome.

+Instead, consider using a tool like [atuin](https://github.com/ellie/atuin).
+You can use chezmoi to install and configure atuin on new machines.